caledavis/GPXRouteBuilder/README.md

 Use the tool here: https://caledavis.github.io/GPXRouteBuilder/

 Plan a cycling trip with turn-by-turn navigation on your GPS.
+This tool was designed for personal use to fill a gap in the tools which currently exist for planning cycling trips.
 ## What does this do?
 There are a lot of online route planners that produce GPX _tracks_.
 But there are no free ones which allow you to create GPX _routes_.
 This one does.
 ## What are GPX waypoints, tracks, and routes?